Test (wrestler): The Invasion and Un-Americans (2001–2002)

 On the January 8, 2001 episode of Raw, Test lost to Albert and Stratus in a handicap match after interference from William Regal.
-He defeated Regal to win the WWF European Championship on the January 22 episode of Raw.
-After successful defenses against the likes of Christian, Regal, Raven, and Eddie Guerrero, he lost the title to Guerrero at WrestleMania X-Seven on April 1 after interference from Dean Malenko and Perry Saturn.
+Test defeated Regal to win the WWF European Championship on the January 22 episode of Raw.
+After successful defenses against the likes of Christian, Regal, Raven, and Eddie Guerrero, Test lost the title to Guerrero at WrestleMania X-Seven on April 1 after interference from Dean Malenko and Perry Saturn.

 During the Invasion storyline, Test developed a friendship with WCW owner Shane McMahon and helped him defeat Big Show in a Last Man Standing match at Backlash on April 29.
 At Judgment Day on May 20, Test failed to win the Hardcore Championship from Rhyno in a triple threat hardcore match also involving Big Show.
-He defeated Rhyno for the title on the June 14 episode of SmackDown!, but lost it in a rematch on the June 25 episode of Raw.
+Test defeated Rhyno for the title on the June 14 episode of SmackDown!, but lost it in a rematch on the June 25 episode of Raw.
 Test remained loyal to the WWF until the August 9 episode of SmackDown!, when he joined The Alliance by helping Alliance members Chris Kanyon and Diamond Dallas Page defeat the APA (Bradshaw and Faarooq) for the WWF Tag Team Championship, turning heel once again.
 At SummerSlam on August 19, Test and The Dudley Boyz defeated the APA and Spike Dudley.
 On the September 27 episode of SmackDown!, Test and Booker T won the WCW Tag Team Championship from The Brothers of Destruction (The Undertaker and Kane), but lost the titles to The Hardy Boyz on the October 8 episode of Raw.
 At No Mercy on October 21, Test defeated Kane.

 On the November 1 episode of SmackDown!, Test and Booker T defeated The Rock and Chris Jericho to win the WWF Tag Team Championship.
 Test also won the WWF Intercontinental Championship from Edge on the November 5 episode of Raw, becoming a double champion.
 On the November 12 episode of Raw, Test and Booker T lost the WWF Tag Team Championship to The Hardy Boyz.
 At Survivor Series on November 18, Test lost the Intercontinental Championship back to Edge in a unification match for the WCW United States Championship and the WWF Intercontinental Championship.
-Later that night, he won a battle royal which granted him on-screen immunity from being fired for a year.
+Later that night, Test won a battle royal which granted him on-screen immunity from being fired for a year.
 At No Way Out on February 17, 2002, Test and Booker T failed to win the WWF Tag Team Championship from Spike Dudley and Tazz.